-Ecumenical Foundation for Development, Integration, Training and Education (FEDICE)
+Ecumenical Foundation for Development, Integration, Training, and Education (FEDICE), Ecuador

 FEDICE is a Christian organization with a mission based on Jesus Christ’s teachings.
 It seeks justice, peace, and equitable development.
 The organization helps indigenous and rural communities to overcome the vicious circle of poverty by promoting human development, raising awareness of social and economic change, creating jobs, and improving family income.

-Victor Hugo Vaca and Violet Groth Vaca served for 11 years in an organization they started called the Rural Pastorate of Ecuador.
+Victor Hugo Vaca and Violet Groth Vaca served for 11 years in an organization called the Rural Pastorate of Ecuador.
 With a group of women from that organization led by Violet, they then formed the foundation FEDICE.
 The acronym is made up of the words “FE” (Spanish for “Faith”) and “DICE” (Spanish for “says”).
 Thus, the acronym represents faith in the liberating gospel of Jesus Christ and what he says about the Christian ethics of love and solidarity.
 The organization’s name stands for the Ecumenical Foundation for Development, Integration, Training, and Education.
-For six months, the group discussed the importance of deepening the years of missionary work in the country with respect to the new socio-economic challenges and political aspects of Ecuadorian society.
-There was a need to help Christian churches, especially evangelical churches, become aware of social realities imposed upon them, and to promote the defense of human rights, especially among indigenous peoples.
+For six months, the group discussed the importance of deepening the years of missionary work in the country concerning Ecuadorian society’s new socio-economic challenges and political aspects.
+There was a need to help Christian churches, especially evangelical churches, become aware of social realities imposed upon them and promote human rights defense, especially among indigenous peoples.

 Support this Ministry

 To make a gift for this ministry online or by check use the online donation page.